bizkite-co/handterm/CONVENTIONS.md

 THIS APP IS A TUI (Text User Interface) and should not include _ANY BUTTONS_.
 HTML is used only for read-only ouput.
 All user actions should be keyboard driven.

+In order to share TypeScript types that are used in the browser context with Playwright, which works in the Node.js context, we have migrated some types to `packages/types` as `@handterm/types`.

+Always check `@handterm/types` for any types that you need to use in both contexts.
+You can use `./list-types.ts` to list all types in `@handterm/types`.

 There is a server-side AWS API Gateway/Lambda backend defined in `/home/mstouffer/repos/handterm-proj/handterm-cdk` and a shared API endpoints in `src/shared/endpoints.json`.

 Check `pwd` to determine which project you're running CLI commands in.